softwarespot/jquery-bootstrap-purr/README.md

         width: 250, // (number, 'auto')

         // If true then a cross will be displayed in the top right hand corner of the alert
-        allow_dismiss: true, // (true, false)
+        allowDismiss: true, // (true, false)

-        // Type of dismissal when 'allow_dismiss' is set to true.
+        // Type of dismissal when 'allowDismiss' is set to true.
 If the type is 'hover' and 'draggable' is set to true,
         // then 'draggable' will be ignored
-        allow_dismiss_type: 'click', // ('click', 'hover')
+        allowDismissType: 'click', // ('click', 'hover')

         // Options to pass to the .animate() function when displaying the an alert
-        animate_show: {
+        animateShow: {
             opacity: 'show', // See the animate() function in jQuery for more details
             duration: 'fast'
         },

         // Options to pass to the .animate() function when closing the an alert
-        animate_hide: {
+        animateHide: {
             opacity: 'hide', // See the animate() function in jQuery for more details
             duration: 'slow'
         },